pexip/os-python2.7/Doc/library/os.path.rst

 .. function:: samefile(path1, path2)

    Return ``True`` if both pathname arguments refer to the same file or directory (as indicated by device number and i-node number).
-Raise an exception if an :func:`os.stat` call on either pathname fails.
+Raise an exception if a :func:`os.stat` call on either pathname fails.

    Availability: Unix.